storj/docs/app/(docs)/object-mount/page.md

 weight: 0
 ---

-Object Mount is a scalable, high-performance POSIX compatibility layer that lets you interact with files stored on object storage such as Amazon S3, Azure Blob Storage, Google Cloud Storage, or any S3-compatible object store hosted in the cloud or locally.
+Object Mount is a scalable, high-performance POSIX compatibility layer that lets you interact with files stored on object storage such as Storj, Amazon S3, Azure Blob Storage, Google Cloud Storage, or any S3-compatible object store hosted in the cloud or locally.

 Once set up, you’ll be able to operate on your objects as if they are files with your existing tools and applications.